aerugo/staten.ai-app-registry/README.md

 ## Support

-For questions or issues related to the Fleur App Registry, please open an issue in this repository.
+For questions or issues related to the Staten App Registry, please open an issue in this repository.